yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/with-clause/traversing-general-graphs/common-code.md

 - _"raw_paths"_.
 This is the target table for the paths that each of the code examples for the various kinds of graph generates.
 - _"shortest_paths"_.
 This is the target table for the paths produced by procedure _["restrict_to_shortest_paths()"](#cr-restrict-to-shortest-paths-sql)_.
 - _"unq_containing_paths"_.
 This is the target table for the paths produced by procedure _["restrict_to_unq_containing_paths()"](#cr-restrict-to-unq-containing-paths-sql)_.
 - _"temp_paths"_, and _"working_paths"_.
-These tables are used by the approach that uses direct SQL that implements what the recursive CTE does rather than an actual `WITH` clause.
+These tables are used by the approach that uses direct SQL, issued from a PL/pgsql stored procedure, that implements what the recursive CTE does rather than an actual `WITH` clause.
 See the section [How to implement early path pruning](../undirected-cyclic-graph/#how-to-implement-early-path-pruning).

-First create the _"raw_paths"_ and optionally adds a column and creates a trigger on the table so that the outcome of each successive repeat of the code that implements the _recursive term_ can be be traced to help the developer see how the code works.
-(It has this effect only for the implementations of the _"find_paths()"_ procedure that implements early-path-pruning.)
+First create the _"raw_paths"_ table and optionally add a column and create a trigger on the table so that the outcome of each successive repeat of the code that implements the _recursive term_ can be traced to help the developer see how the code works.
+(It has this effect only for the implementation of the _"find_paths()"_ procedure that implements early-path-pruning.)

-Because the purpose of the trigger is entirely pedagogical, because is not needed by the substantive _"find_paths()"_ logic, and because its presence brings a theoretical performance drag, you should _either_ use the script that adds the extra tracing column and trigger for the _"raw_paths"_ table _or_ use the script that simply creates the _"raw_paths"_ table bare.
+Because the purpose of the trigger is entirely pedagogical, because it is not needed by the substantive _"find_paths()"_ logic, and because its presence brings a theoretical performance drag, you should _either_ use the script that adds the extra tracing column and trigger for the _"raw_paths"_ table _or_ use the script that simply creates the _"raw_paths"_ table bare—according to your purpose.

 **EITHER:**